yasahi-hpc/vlp4d_mpi/README.md

 ```
 Before compiling, you need to load appropriate modules for MPI + CUDA/OpenACC environment.
 The CUDA-Aware-MPI is necessary for this application.
-For CPU version, it is also necessary to make sure that [fftw](http://www.fftw.org) is avilable in your configuration.
+For CPU version, it is also necessary to make sure that [fftw](http://www.fftw.org) is available in your configuration.

 ### OpenACC version
 ```